 EDS 269B.
 Collaborative Strategies for Inclusive Practice Lab.
 Field-based practice lab (30 hours field).
 Lab will be synthesis and application of course content in a setting for students who receive special education services.
 Students will verify experiences across the age-span and in inclusive settings, agencies, and/or other natural environments.
 Prerequisite: CCTC Preliminary Multiple or Single Subject credential.
-Sacramento State graduate status or CCE/Open University enrollee.
+Graduate status or CCE/Open University enrollee.
 Corequisite: EDS 269A.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit/No Credit.
+Units: 1.0.

 EDS 273.
 Instructional Strategies, Adaptations, and Transitions for Students with Mild/Moderate Disabilities.
 Focus is on curriculum in content areas, to teach students with mild/moderate disabilities including English learners in K-12.
 Adaptations in the major areas in curriculum, including information on how to use various advanced instructional strategies, such as systematic and explicit instruction.
 Emphasizes systematic planning and coordination of transition services for students with mild/moderate disabilities.
 Corequisite: To be taken with final student teaching experience in special education or general education.
-3 units.
+Units: 3.0.

 EDS 276.
 Education of Students with Serious Emotional and Behavioral Disorders.
 Examines current issues in serving students with emotional and behavioral disorders.
 Activities include review of selected literature; visitations; and presentations by parents, mental health representatives and/or other service providers.
 Students are required to participate in class discussion, demonstrate knowledge of selected topics and respond to case studies.
-3 units.
+Units: 3.0.

 EDS 277.
 Advanced Seminar in Special Education: Serious Emotional Disturbance.
 Examines specific strategies for working with students with serious emotional issues and behavioral disorders.
 In-class activities will be directly coordinated with a specially designated student teaching experience (concurrent enrollment required) and participants are required to develop, implement and evaluate the effectiveness of specific intervention strategies for different patterns of emotional disturbance.
 Additionally, students will be required to visit anticipated "next least restrictive environments" and analyze teacher/student expectations and minimum standards for academic and social success.
 Emphasis will be placed on helping student to develop self-control and goals for education in socially integrated settings.
 Prerequisite: EDS 276.
 Corequisite: EDS 472E.
-3 units.
+Units: 3.0.

 EDS 290.
 Issues in Early Childhood Education for Children with Disabilities.
 Overview of current theories, research, policies and practices regarding educational services for children, from birth to 8, with disabilities and their families.
 Topics emphasized include typical/atypical development, interdisciplinary assessment, family involvement, community resources, program planning, mainstreaming, and collaborative case management.
 Requires observations/field study in settings serving young children with disabilities.
-3 units.
+Units: 3.0.

 EDS 291A.
 Technology in Special Education.
 Offers an overview of technology usage in special education.
-Topics covered include: current research; identification of needs of exceptional children that can be met through use of microcomputers; evaluation and prescription of software, hardware and assistive devices; writing computer-assisted instructional programs to meet special needs; time management, and the general implementation of microcomputers into a special education Program or instructor permission.
+Topics covered include: current research; identification of needs of exceptional children that can be met through use of microcomputers; evaluation and prescription of software, hardware and assistive devices; writing computer-assisted instructional programs to meet special needs; time management, and the general implementation of microcomputers into a special education program.
+Prerequisite: Admittance to Special Education Program or instructor permission.
 Corequisite: EDS 291B.
-2 units.
+Units: 2.0.

 EDS 291B.
 Technology in Special Education Lab.
 Field-based practice lab (30 hours).
 Lab will be a synthesis and application of course content (EDS 291A) in technology usage with students who receive special education services.
 Prerequisite: Admittance to Special Education Program or instructor permission.
 Corequisite: EDS 291A.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit/No Credit.
+Units: 1.0.